-- Now add cashew and fry for 1 – 2 minutes or till carrot turn a bit soft.
+- Now add chopped carrot and fry for 1 – 2 minutes or till carrot turn a bit soft.

-- Add semolina to the tempering mixture and roast it over medium heat till semolina turns pale brown in color and it’s aroma is released.
+- Add semolina to the tempering mixture and roast it over medium heat for 3 – 5 minutes.
 Stirring continuously while roasting.

 - Turn off the flame and transfer semolina to a bowl.
 Set aside until it cools down to room temperature.

 - Combine tempered semolina, curd, salt and water in a bowl to prepare idli batter.
-Batter should be of dropping consistency and not too runny if required add more water to get the right consistency.
-Cover the bowl with a lid and set aside for 15 – 20 minutes.
+The batter should be of dropping consistency and not too runny if required add more water to get the right consistency.
+Cover the bowl with a lid and set aside for 5 minutes.

 - Prepare your idli steamer and grease the mold with little ghee to avoid idli sticking to the mould.

-- Once steamer is ready add baking soda to the batter and stir nicely to combine evenly.
-The idli batter will turn frothy immediately pour spoonful of batter in each mould.
+- Once the steamer is ready, add fruit salt to the idli batter and stir nicely to combine evenly.
+The idli batter will turn frothy immediately pour a spoonful of batter in each mold.

-- With the help of a spoon remove idlis from the mould.
-Transfer to a plate and serve Rava Idli hot with Sambhar.
+- With the help of a spoon remove idlis from the mold.
+Transfer to a plate.

 - Use ghee for preparing the tempering.
 It gives a nice taste to the idli.